Department Head: Debbie King

-1. A curriculum leading to the Bachelor of Science degree in Early Childhood Education—Grades PK-3 designed to meet the needs of students preparing to teach nursery through grade three.
+- Bachelor of Science in Early Childhood Education, Grades PK-3 designed to meet the needs of students preparing to teach pre-kindergarten through grade three.

-2. A curriculum leading to the Bachelor of Science degree in Elementary Education—Grades 1-5 designed to meet the needs of students preparing to teach grades one to six.
+- Bachelor of Science in Elementary Education, Grades 1-5 designed to meet the needs of students preparing to teach grades one to five.

-3. A curriculum leading to the Bachelor of Science degree in Secondary Education-Grades 6-12 designed to meet the needs of students preparing to teach grades six to twelve, with concentrations in Business Education, Chemistry, and Environmental Science.
+- Bachelor of Science in Secondary Education, Grades 6-12 designed to meet the needs of students preparing to teach grades six to twelve, with concentrations in Business Education, Chemistry, Environmental Science, and Physics.

 The department head will assign faculty advisors to assist interested students in developing individual degree plans.

-In selecting electives, a student must take into consideration the degree requirements which state that at least 40 semester hours must be earned in courses numbered above 300, and at least 12 of these hours must be in the major subject.
+In selecting electives, a student must take into consideration the degree requirements which state that at least forty (40) semester hours must be earned in courses numbered above 300, and at least twelve (12) of these hours must be in the major subject.

 Students may not present a grade below “C” in their major field.

 In general, freshman courses are numbered in the 100 series, sophomore courses in the 200 series, junior courses in the 300 series, and senior courses in the 400 series.
 Courses in the 500 and 600 series are open to graduate students only.